xyzstudent/labeled_darpa_optc/README.md

 Each of the json files were converted into csv files by using jq.
-First by using the jq select function for separating out the different object types process,flow,file and shell placing them in a temporary json file, then flattening the temporary json files into csv files as seen in the script function_ecar_to_csv.ipynb in the appendix B.
+First by using the jq select function for separating out the different object types process,flow,file and shell placing them in a temporary json file, then flattening the temporary json files into csv files as seen in the script function_ecar_to_csv.ipynb in the appendix B." Detecting malware with parent-child process realtions(B Gulbrandsøy - 2023 - NTNU)